Click the numbers if you missed the first four chapters:

 He cleared his throat but covered it quickly with a lop-sided grin.
 “I was too shy.”

-“I do not believe that for a second,” she said with a smile.
+“I do not believe that for one breath,” she said with a smile.

-“My lady,” he said while holding out his arm, “would you forgive my terrible manners of yesterday and do me the honor of a promenade around the rose garden?
-I’d be pleased to learn of how Lord Tenbow and the rest of your family get on.”
+“My Lady.”
+He held out his arm.
+“Would you forgive my terrible manners of yesterday and do me the honor of a promenade?
+I’d be pleased to learn of how Lord Tenbow and the rest of your . . . household get on.
+Has much changed?”

-They’d stopped to smell a particularly fragrant rose when Ismene felt her companion stiffen next to her.
+They’d stopped to smell a particularly fragrant rose when Ismene sensed her companion stiffen next to her.
 She frowned and glanced over to see what he was looking at.

 “Lord Kendric,” Othniel said, his voice as taut as his posture.